 According to early Christian doctrine, the female body was an imperfect version of the male, a flawed vessel more open to corruption.
 So, if a woman was to fully commit herself to worship and adoration of God, embodying the ideals of humility and purity, she would be in effect having to take on a male guise to raise herself to the standards required.
 Writers such as St Jerome brought these well-evolved notions of gender into Christianity from earlier Greek and Judaic traditions.

 When it comes to gods, not humans, the image is inverted.
 Intersex deities have been part of all mythologies the world over, pre-Christianity.
 They are common wherever you look for them.
-Tales of hermaphrodite gods often serve to answer questions about why there are gender differences, what is the nature of love.
-The intersex deity suggests that the perfect form is a union of male and female, and it is as some kind of punishment that the sexes have been divided in humanity.
+Tales of hermaphrodite gods often serve to answer questions about why there are gender differences, what is the nature of love, what is an ideal body.
+The intersex deity suggests that the perfect form is a union of male and female, and it is as some kind of punishment that the sexes have been divided in humanity, such as Aristophanes comically suggests in Plato’s Symposium.

 Dionysus, Hermaphroditus, Tiresias and Athena in Ancient Greece, Lan Caihe from China, Hapi and Mut from Ancient Egypt, and multitudes from Hindu, Norse and indigenous American mythologies show the ubiquity of pairing intersex qualities with divinity.
 Many ancient gods are also hybrids of human and animal body parts or qualities.